 Criteria-Based Decision Making

 Criteria-based decision making structures the decision by explicitly defining the criteria that matter, weighting them by importance, and scoring each option against each criterion before calculating a composite score.
+This approach is rooted in multi-attribute utility theory (MAUT), formalized by Ralph Keeney and Howard Raiffa in Decisions with Multiple Objectives (1976).

 The process: